kalpeshkumawat/CurrentLocation/README.md

 **2. You can get a one-time location or continues(by Distance or Time or Both) location:-**

+getLocation(boolean isContinuesLocation, float distanceInterval, IFetchLocation iFetchLocationObj);

+getLocation(boolean isContinuesLocation, long timeInterval, IFetchLocation iFetchLocationObj);

 getLocation(boolean isContinuesLocation, float distanceInterval, long timeInterval, IFetchLocation iFetchLocationObj);

 **3. Please Stop location when you try to get continues location:-**